ArduPilot/ardupilot_wiki/common/source/docs/common-lightware-lw20-lidar.rst

 If you instead were using the Telem2 port on the Pixhawk then you would set :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` = 9, and :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` to 115 (115200 baud) or 19 (19200 baud)

+Note that you may need to use a separate 5V power supply for the Lidar on some flight boards.
+Refer to the power consumption in the manual for the Lidar and the limits for peripheral power on your flight controller.

 I2C connection
 --------------